Diu Island: St. Thomas Church

 Now a museum, the old St. Thomas Church houses antique statues, various stone inscriptions of the earlier rulers, wooden carvings and idols.
-The huge edifice in gothic architecture was built in 1598.
-A part of it has been converted into a museum - an archaeological treasure house.
+The Gothic edifice was built in 1598.
+A part of it has been converted into a museum.
 The artifacts displayed date back to the 16th century and beyond.

 Forts

 Diu Fort

-The Diu Fort, is located on the west coast of India in Diu, a Union Territory, administered by the Government of India.
+The Diu Fort is administered by the Government of India.
 The fort was built by the Portuguese during their colonial rule of the Diu island.
-The Diu town is located to the west of the fort.
-The fort was built in 1535 subsequent to a defense alliance forged by Bahadur Shah, the Sultan of Gujarat and the Portuguese when Humayun, the Mughal Emperor, waged war to annex this territory.
-Some additions made in 1541 and the fort was strengthened over the years, till 1546.
-Portuguese ruled over this territory from 1537 (from the year they took control of the fort and also the Diu town fully) until 1961.
-They were forced to quit only in December 1961 (even though India became an independent country in 1947) during a military action called the Operation Vijay launched by the Government of India, and thereafter Diu was annexed by India as a centrally administered Union Territory.
+The town of Diu is located to the west of the fort.
+The fort was built in 1535, subsequent to a defense alliance forged by Bahadur Shah, the Sultan of Gujarat and the Portuguese when Humayun, the Mughal Emperor, waged war to annex this territory.
+Some additions were made in 1541 and the fort was strengthened over the years until 1546.
+The Portuguese ruled over this territory from 1537 until 1961.
+They were forced to leave in December 1961, during the Indian annexation of Goa, after which Diu became a centrally administered Union Territory.

-This massive, fairly well-preserved Portuguese fort with its double moat must once have been impregnable.
-But years of sea erosion and neglect are leading to its slow collapse.
-Cannonballs litter the place, and the ramparts have a superb array of cannons.
+The fort, with its double moat, is fairly well-preserved, but years of sea erosion and neglect are leading to its slow collapse.
+Cannonballs litter the place, and the ramparts have an array of cannons.
 The lighthouse is Diu's highest point, with a beam that reaches 32 km in every direction.
 There are several small chapels, one holding engraved tombstone fragments.
 Part of the fort also serves as the island's jail.

 Fortim do Mar

-Built right at the mouth of the creek, the fortress of Fortim do Mar (Sea Fort or Pani-Kotha) is a magnificent stone structure in the sea.
-Approximately one nautical mile (1.852 km) from the Diu jetty, it also has a light house and a small chapel dedicated to Our Lady of the Sea.
-The fortress creates a beautiful view whether seen from the jetty, from the villages of Ghoghla or from Diu proper, or from the Fort itself.
+Built right at the mouth of the creek, the fortress of Fortim do Mar (meaning Sea Fort in English or Pani-Kotha in Gujarati) is a stone structure in the sea.
+Approximately one nautical mile (1.852 km) from the Diu jetty, it also has a lighthouse and a small chapel dedicated to Our Lady of the Sea.